labarlab-emorep/func_model/README.md

     Y = emotion*task+(1|Subj)+(1|Subj:emotion)+(1|Subj:task)

-Three steps are involved in setting up and executing this analysis: downloading data from keoki, determining subbrick IDs, and the actual LME model (see Example below).
+Three steps are involved in setting up and executing this analysis: downloading data from the lab data server, determining subbrick IDs, and the actual LME model (see Example below).

 Model names correspond to afni_model output: